BryanHogan/bryanhogan/src/content/blog/sustainable-work.md

 Be detailed in defining the problem, narrow it down to manageable portions.

 Then set clear objectives, don't be vague.
-Define your prefered alternative that these objectives should bring you to.
+Define your preferred alternative that these objectives should bring you to.

 Take action.
 Plans are nothing without action.